 - Base Jumping

-These flat extra fees compensate life insurance companies for the additional risk they are taking for applicants associated with hazardous jobs and sports, which is very common.
+These flat extra fees compensate life insurance companies for the additional risk they are taking for applicants associated with hazardous jobs and sports, which is very common today.

-Let’s look at an example of a commercial fisherman, commonly considered the most dangerous occupation.
-Our imaginary commercial fisherman, who we will call Roy, is 35 years old and in excellent health.
-Roy lives in Alaska and wants to apply for a 20-year life insurance policy with a $100,000 face amount (death benefit).
-The base premium for his policy is $850.00 per year.
+Let’s look at an example of an individual applying for affordable life insurance for steelworkers.
+Our steelworker is 35 years old and in excellent health.
+He applied for a 20-year life insurance policy with a $100,000 face amount (death benefit).
+In this case the base premium for his policy is $850.00 per year.

-Due to the hazards of his job working on structure over 40 floors high walking on beams that high in the air, his life insurance company decides to apply a $2.50 flat extra fee to Roy’s premium.
-Here is a breakdown of the cost of Roy’s policy with the flat extra fee.
+Due to the hazards of his job working on structure over 40 floors high walking on beams that high in the air, his life insurance company decides to apply a $2.50 flat extra fee to the base premium.
+Here is a breakdown of the cost of his policy with the flat extra fee.
 You can see our flat extra blog post for more information.